solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 This proposal adds a new silent repair mode to validators, during this phase the validators will not participate in normal cluster activities, which is the same as now.
-Compared to today's cluster restart, the new mode may mean more network bandwidth and memory on the restarting validators, but it guarantees the safety of optimistically confirmed user transactions, and validator operators don't need to manually generate and download snapshots again.
+Compared to today's `cluster restart`, the new mode may mean more network bandwidth and memory on the restarting validators, but it guarantees the safety of optimistically confirmed user transactions, and validator operators don't need to manually generate and download snapshots again.